uribe-convers/Online_Courses/Week6/Class_Notes_Week_6.md

 will return an empty string.
 You can close a file with `.close()` and also use a `while` loop to read all of it.

+This method is useful when you want to process **only part of the file.**

 ```python
 test_file.close()